simpleclub/design_tokens_builder/README.md

 ![design_tokens_builder on Pub](https://img.shields.io/pub/v/design_tokens_builder.svg)

-A package for generating a flutter `ThemeData` from an exported design token json that is used e.g. [in this Figma plugin](https://tokens.studio/).
-It rather aims to create a flutter `Theme` based on Material 3 than creating a lot of custom widgets for each token.
+A package for generating a Flutter `ThemeData` from an exported design token json that is used e.g. [in this Figma plugin](https://tokens.studio/).
+It rather aims to create a Flutter `Theme` based on Material 3 than creating a lot of custom widgets for each token.

 ## Features